SamFan808/Employours/README.md

 ## Installation

 `To run the application, will require installation of MySQL and NodeJS, and run npm install to installed required npm packages.
-Code developed using additional npm packages asciiart-logo, console.table, and inquirer.
-Run application in command line with node employours.js`
+Code developed using additional npm packages asciiart-logo, console.table, and inquirer.`

 ## Usage